The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Results

 In figures \ref{fig:PerfAbsorbingbeta0pt99}d-\ref{fig:PerfAbsorbingbeta0pt99}f, we consider the normalised orientation distributions of the cells which have been absorbed at the bottom wall.
 In figure \ref{fig:PerfAbsorbingbeta0pt99}d we find that in the presence of high diffusion, the wall encounter probability distributions are wide, centred about $\theta_{peak}=3\pi/2$, and the distributions remain unchanged for $T=50,100, 600$.
-For $Pe=100$ in figure \ref{fig:PerfAbsorbingbeta0pt99}e, the peak near $\theta=\pi$ continuously increases in time. {This localised increase is due to swimmers crossing the yellow deterministic separatrix in figure \ref{fig:PerfAbsorbingbeta0pt99}c.
-The rotational diffusion is sufficiently weak that deterministic effects dominate and cells are quickly captured by the absorbing condition just above $\theta=\pi$.} Finally, for figure \ref{fig:PerfAbsorbingbeta0pt99}f, we note a similar increase in the peak near $\theta=\pi$. { In fact, across figures \ref{fig:PerfAbsorbingbeta0pt99}d-f, we find that the peak orientations at which absorptions occurs shifts from $\theta_{peak}=3\pi/2$ towards $\theta_{peak}=\pi$ with decreasing rotational diffusion.}
+For $Pe=100$ in figure \ref{fig:PerfAbsorbingbeta0pt99}e, the peak near $\theta=\pi$ continuously increases in time.
+This is due to a localised increase in the number of swimmers crossing the separatrix (from figure \ref{fig:PerfAbsorbingbeta0pt99}c) with time.
+The rotational diffusion is sufficiently weak that deterministic effects dominate and cells are quickly captured by the absorbing condition just above $\theta=\pi$.
+Finally, for figure \ref{fig:PerfAbsorbingbeta0pt99}f, we note a similar increase in the peak near $\theta=\pi$.
+In fact, across figures \ref{fig:PerfAbsorbingbeta0pt99}d-f, we find that the peak orientations at which absorptions occurs shifts from $\theta_{peak}=3\pi/2$ towards $\theta_{peak}=\pi$ with decreasing rotational diffusion.
+The difference in distribution for increasing P\'eclet number is a result of swimming and fluid advection dominating diffusion effects.
+The role of diffusion effects on cell interactions with walls will be studied in more detail in \S \ref{sec:BulkFlowWallApproach}.